sormy/docker-oldie/README.md

 ## Building locally on the host

-The building process is much faster and easier to debug if system image build is performed on host and then system image is copied into container.
+The building process is much faster (if kvm is available) and easier to debug if system image build is performed on host and then system image is copied into container.

 Local building script is not cleaning up after for debugging purposes.